vered1986/Chirps/README.md

 <b>"An Ever-growing Resource of Predicate Paraphrases"</b><br/>
 Vered Shwartz, Gabriel Stanovsky and Ido Dagan.
 (TBD).

-The resource can be found [here](http://u.cs.biu.ac.il/~nlp/resources/downloads/p3db/) (TBD).

 ***

-<b>To create a similar resource:</b>
+<b>The steps performed to create the resource:</b>

+We executed the script `get_daily_news_stream.sh` and now we can sit back and relax while the job is performed automatically for us...
+But if you want a detailed explanation step-by-step:

 1. Obtain news tweets:
-   Create a directory with tweet files (e.g. a different directory for each day), each file in the following format: `tweet_id\ttweet`.
-   One way to get these are by querying the [Twitter Search API](https://dev.twitter.com/rest/public/search) for news:
+   Querying the [Twitter Search API](https://dev.twitter.com/rest/public/search) for news:

    ```
    get_news_tweets_stream.py --consumer_key=<consumer_key> --consumer_secret=<consumer_secret>